 For example, an old C++ program might include the iostream.h header.
 This header was deprecated early in the history of C++ and was eventually removed completely from Visual Studio.
 In this case, you will need to use <iostream> and rewrite your code.
 For more information, see Updating old iostreams code.

 C4838: narrowing conversion warning

 The C++ standard now specifies that conversions from unsigned to signed integral values are considered as narrowing conversions.
 The compiler did not raise this warning prior to Visual Studio 2015.
-You should inspect each occurrence to make sure the narrowing does not impact the correctness of your code.
+Inspect each occurrence to make sure the narrowing doesn't impact the correctness of your code.